-Programme Grants for Applied Research - Diverse methodologies specification document
+Programme Grants for Applied Research - Diverse methodologies call specification

-The NIHR Programme Grants for Applied Research (PGfAR) funding scheme seeks to support collaborative, multidisciplinary programmes of applied research that lead to clear and identifiable patient benefits.
+The NIHR Programme Grants for Applied Research (PGfAR) funding programme seeks to support collaborative, multidisciplinary programmes of applied research that lead to clear and identifiable patient benefits.

 It is a researcher-led programme, not specifying topics for research.
 However, the research must be in an area of priority or need for the public health, NHS and the social care sectors of the Department of Health and Social Care.

 It is designed to fund NHS and academic partners to work together to tackle important health and social care problems, and provide some stability of funding to support the long-term development of top-quality applied research groups working in the NHS.

 The hallmark of PGfAR is supporting interrelated research projects that develop and test complex interventions.
 But Programme Director Elaine Hay wants to encourage more varied and novel research designs.
 Read more from Prof Hay in her blog post.

 For funding calls in October 2019, February and June 2020:

 PGfAR is calling for programmes of research that use diverse methodological approaches to address clinical and/or social care problems and accelerate research into practice.